 Meet our Namesake

 Susie King Taylor was born into slavery in 1848 and lived in Savannah, GA.
 She was the first African American to teach openly in a school for the formerly slaved in Georgia.
-She served as a nurse during the Civil War was the only African American woman to publish a memoir of her wartime experiences.
-You can read more about her at Georgia Encyclopedia.
+She served as a nurse, laundress, and teacher during the Civil War.
+She taught many of the black soldiers to read and write during their off-duty hours.